 We also suggest adding the “Average Position” to your data.
 You can see it by clicking on it at the top of the performance report.

 Now what you have is a list of all the keyword your website shows up for in Google, along with the average CTR and ranking position.
 Click on the download button to export this to a spreadsheet.
 It makes the data easier to filter and work with.

 There are a few approaches you can take here in order to improve your keyword rankings.

-For one, you can take a look at the keywords that have an higher-than-average CTR for you, but don’t rank in the top three spots.
+For one, you can take a look at the keywords that have a higher-than-average CTR for you but don’t rank in the top three spots.
 Based on our example here, our average CTR is 4.2%.
-So we could filter our keyword list to keywords that have a CTR of 5% or higher, but have an average position of three or more.
+So we could filter our keyword list to keywords that have a CTR of 5% or higher but have an average position of three or more.